silverhawke249/pyKSH-exporter/README.md

 FX chip sound sample can be autodetected by using the appropriate file name (`1.wav`, etc.) or by specifying it using the `lightFX` command -- e.g. `lightFXLR=7`.

+## Version history

+- v1.0 (2023/04/27)
+  - Initial release.

 ## Future additions?

 The following are features/improvements that are being considered for implementation -- some more important than others:
-- Convert lane splits
+- Convert lane splits.
-- Handle custom filters with a changing parameter
+- Handle custom filters with a changing parameter.
-- Attempt to match custom filters with existing effects
+- Attempt to match custom filters with existing effects.
-- Handle charts with pre-effected audio file
+- Handle charts with pre-effected audio file.
-- Make MS ADPCM encoding faster (currently it takes ~15 seconds for typical audio files about ~2:30 in length)
+- Make MS ADPCM encoding faster (currently it takes ~15 seconds for typical audio files about ~2:30 in length).
-- Show a preview of the selected background
+- Show a preview of the selected background.
-- Release a standalone binary, possibly compiled with Nuitka
+- Release a standalone binary, possibly compiled with Nuitka.